This post contains affiliate links, and we will be compensated if you buy after clicking on our links

 There are a variety of things that determine which is the right massage tool for you from the part of the body you are massaging to how intense a massage you need, or if you want electric or manual control.

-In this post, I’m going to cover 27 of the best massage tools for self-massage and provide a comprehensive list so you can choose the best one for you.
+In this post, I will cover 27 of the best massage tools for self-massage and provide a comprehensive list so you can choose the best one for you.

 Let’s get right into the list!

-Given the overwhelming variety of massage tools on the market, you may be wondering which one is the best.
+Given the overwhelming variety of massage tools on the market, you may wonder which is the best.

-The truth is, different types of massage therapy tools suit different people based on their unique needs and preferences.
+The truth is different massage therapy tools suit different people based on their unique needs and preferences.

 Go through this list and see which one appeals to you most.

-The Theragun is one of the most popular massage guns on the market today.
+The Theragun is one of the most popular massage guns today.

 A massage gun is a device that sends pulses of pressure that penetrate deep into muscle tissue.